<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 or

-Get-ADGroup -Filter * -SearchBase 'OU=yourOU,DC=yourdomain,DC=com' | sort-Object SearchBase,groupCategory,GroupScope,name | ft name,groupCategory,GroupScope, DistinguishedName
+Get-ADGroup -Filter * -SearchBase "OU=yourOU,DC=yourdomain,DC=com" | sort-Object SearchBase,groupCategory,GroupScope,name | ft name,groupCategory,GroupScope, DistinguishedName

 groups, list by type